 Elementor is a theme WordPress page builder plugin.

 In the recent past, Elementor has released an update where you can create pop-ups and opt-ins.

-This is a real game changer.
-And for an ELementor Pro user, they’re getting more on quality yet keeping the same expense on a tool.
+This is a real game-changer.
+And for an Elementor Pro user, there’s more on quality yet keeping the same expense on a tool.

-Long story short, if you’re on a look for a page building WordPress plugin, then Elementor is the absolute solution you need.
+Long story short; if you’re on the lookout for a page-building WordPress plugin, then Elementor is the absolute solution you need.

 On the other hand, is JetPack.

 This is an all-in-one WordPress security and performance plugin, it stands in for you when you’re not there.

-This amazing plugin monitors your website traffic performance.
+On performance still; this amazing plugin monitors your website traffic performance.

 3. WooCommerece WordPress Plugin